 German, English, Spanish, Croatian/Serbian/Bosnian, some French

-Filip Medunic is the project assistant for the Task Force on Protecting Europe from Economic Coercion.
+Filip Medunic is the lead coordinator of the Task Force for Strengthening Europe Against Economic Coercion

 He holds a Master’s degree in International Affairs from the Hertie School of Governance, Berlin as well as BA in Management, Philosophy & Economics from the Frankfurt School of Finance and Management.